Dancefest produces outstanding contemporary dance opportunities

 - Paul Bellamy - Administrator and Office Manager

-- Chris Stenton - (Chair) Executive Director of People Dancing
+- Chris Stenton - (Chair) Chief Executive of People Dancing

-- Johnny Autin - International Dance Artist & Choreographer
+- Johnny Autin - International Dance Artist and Choreographer

 - Paul James - Chief Commercial Officer at Birmingham Royal Ballet